Anatoliy-Kireyev/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe preprocessing to someone new to CSS? it is the order in which css is rendered
+1. How would you describe preprocessing to someone new to CSS? it is a scripting language that extands css
 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+It helps you avoid repetitions, choosing the right preprocessor

-3. How would you explain the concept of a variable to someone new to programming? variable is a mini container thac can store strings, numbers or booleans
+3. How would you explain the concept of a variable to someone new to programming? variable is a mini container thac can store strings, numbers or booleans,
-4. What is the purpose of using functions in code? it simplifyies the code and it can also be reusable
+4. What is the purpose of using functions in code? it simplifyies the code and function can also be reused
 5. What is JSON data?
 JavaScript Object Notation, it transmits data between server and app.